olivierbouchomsfontys/cloud-data-protection/README.md

 * Staging: staging environment (n.a.)
 * Test: test environment (will be set up during the semester)
 * Develop: development branch

+# How to run locally

+## SendGrid

+SendGrid is used to send mails in the development environment.
+Create a user account and API key on SendGrid and store the API key in an environment variable.

+Unix:
+`export CDP_DEV_SENDGRID={your api key goes here}`

+Windows:
+`setx CDP_DEV_SENDGRID {your api key goes here}`

+You also need to verify your email address to send mails, see https://sendgrid.com/docs/ui/sending-email/sender-verification/.
+Then it should be set as an environment variable.

+Unix:
+`export CDP_DEV_SENDGRID_SENDER={your email goes here}`

+Windows:
+`setx CDP_DEV_SENDGRID_SENDER {your email goes here}`